opscientia/coinstac/paper/paper.md

 implements a message passing infrastructure that allows large scale analysis of decentralized data with results on par with those that would have been obtained if the data were in one place.
 Since, there is no pooling of data it also preserves the privacy of individual datasets.
 We also offer differentially private algorithms for enhanced protection.
 Computations can be local or decentralized and are deployed using a containerized model. we also offer a simulation environment for algorithm developers to build COINSTAC computations.
 These computations can then be made available within the COINSTAC platform.
+Other tools like CBRAIN [@sherif2014cbrain], Loris [@das2012loris], XNAT [@herrick2016xnat], OpenNeuro [@gorgolewski2017openneuro] exist in literature but we do not do a more detailed comparison as COINSTAC is, to our knowledge, the first of its kind application platform enabling decentralized analysis of brain imaging data.

 # Features
 ``COINSTAC`` removes the barriers to collaborative analysis by: